Sacramento Valley Railroad (1852–1877): The route as it exists now

 Today much of the original route still exists and was the former Placerville Branch of the Southern Pacific.
 The branch was acquired by the Sacramento Placerville Transportation Corridor Joint Powers Authority in 1996.
-The Placerville Industrial Lead is used by Union Pacific Railroad and extends to the Aerojet facility just west of Folsom.
+The Placerville Industrial Lead is used by Union Pacific Railroad and extends from UP's Fresno Subdivision to the Aerojet facility just west of Folsom.
 The SacRT light rail Gold Line parallels the route and uses the right of way between Sacramento and Folsom.
 The Placerville & Sacramento Valley Railroad, a heritage railroad, operates from Folsom to the El Dorado County line.
 The El Dorado Western, another heritage railroad, operates from the El Dorado County line to Diamond Springs.
 El Dorado County has created the El Dorado Trail along the branch from White Rock to Placerville, where it continues along the former Camino, Placerville and Lake Tahoe Railroad route.

 Most of SVRR's planned route was built by subsequent railroad companies after 1869.
 A notable historic section is still in operation today as Niles Canyon Railway that linked Sacramento to the San Francisco Bay Area through Niles, California.